setarehabhari/Twitter-simulation/README.md

 # Twitter-simulation
-a client-server python program to simulate some functions of twitter
+a simple client-server python program to simulate some functions of twitter